 - Setting your price too low.
 This can cause lower profit margins as you will miss out on potential profit and revenue, which you might have had with a proper pricing strategy.

-It may sound a bit unnatural, but a pricing strategy may actually give you a reason to lower your product prices to increase your dropshipping profit margin.
+It may sound unnatural, but a pricing strategy may give you a reason to lower your product prices to increase your dropshipping profit margin.

 For example, let’s say you lower your product’s price by 20%.
 In return, your conversion rate rises by 50%.
 In that case, your profit margins may actually increase!